-Under all of the Candidate Build Alternatives, DDOT would rehabilitate Broad Branch Road by improving infrastructure, stormwater management, and sight lines resulting in safer vehicle passage.
-Under Candidate Build Alternatives 3 and 4, and the Preferred Alternative, continuous sidewalks along the length of the rehabilitated roadway would provide an improved pedestrian facility.
+Under all of the Build Alternatives, DDOT would rehabilitate Broad Branch Road by improving infrastructure, stormwater management, and sight lines resulting in safer vehicle passage.
+Under Build Alternatives 3 and 4, and the Preferred Alternative, continuous sidewalks along the length of the rehabilitated roadway would provide an improved pedestrian facility.
+Based on comments received on the Revised Draft EA (see Appendix R), the Preferred Alternative additionally provides the option of including a shared use path for both bicyclists and pedestrians in lieu of the sidewalk and a reduced width rain garden between Linnean Avenue and 27th Street, which would remain in the same footprint and DDOT right-of-way.
 Alternative 4 would provide a dedicated bike lane and removes the conflict providing for a safer travel way for both modes.
-Short-term detours would be required during construction.
+Temporary detours would be required during construction.
 Maintenance of traffic and detour plans would alleviate impacts to local drivers and work zones would be established to protect bicyclists and pedestrians.